emacsway/emacsway/en/service-layer.rst

     domain objects do.

-    When a significant process or transformation in the domain is not a natural responsibility of an ENTITY or VALUE OBJECT , add an operation to the model as a standalone interface declared as a SERVICE .
-Define the interface in terms of the language of the model and make sure the operation name is part of the UBIQUITOUS LANGUAGE .
+    When a significant process or transformation in the domain is not a natural responsibility of an ENTITY or VALUE OBJECT, add an operation to the model as a standalone interface declared as a SERVICE.
+Define the interface in terms of the language of the model and make sure the operation name is part of the UBIQUITOUS LANGUAGE.
 Make the SERVICE stateless.

     \- "Domain-Driven Design: Tackling Complexity in the Heart of Software" [#fnddd]_